 Summary: Organizing your equipment can make it much easier to find particular items when you need them the most.
 This will save you both time and effort you can spend elsewhere.

 Finding reliable equipment is one of the most important aspects of any job, because it will help you do your work that much better and in less time.
 When shopping for equipment for your train and carrier cars you should look for the items that will give you the best value for the price and will not break down easily.
-The kind of pieces you buy is important, but when you are working with large quantities of items on a regular basis, from a railroad locomotive starter to wrenches needed to tighten and loosen parts on the train during maintenance, how you choose to organize everything is also an area you and your team cannot choose to ignore.
+The kind of pieces you buy is important, but when you are working with large quantities of items on a regular basis, from a portable power supply to wrenches needed to tighten and loosen parts on the train during maintenance, how you choose to organize everything is also an area you and your team cannot choose to ignore.